 January, oh January.
 It’s the month that seems to last forever, the lake turns a steely grey, and temperatures drop to frigid single digits that have us looking for places to enjoy indoors.
-This is why we’ve rounded up a few of the coziest cafés in Lausanne, so grab your knit sweater, your mask, and favorite novel–it’s time to settle in (responsibly and socially distanced of course).
+This is why we’ve rounded up a few of the coziest cafés in Lausanne, so grab your knit sweater, your mask, and favorite novel–it’s time to settle in and stay awhile.

 Named for the charming street where it’s located, the café first seems small with just a few tables tucked under an arched frame behind the bar.
 But venture up the staircase to discover a sprawling lounge, complete with sofas and bistrot tables overlooking the cobblestoned road below.
 It’s the perfect place for a rainy day or a conversation with a friend.

 Specialty coffee from the local Torpedo Coffee Roastery and an assortment of gluten free madeleine cakes (clever!) are on offer at the bar.
 Come for the cozy space, stay for the exceptional coffee.

 Every small detail in Ça Passe Crème is thoughtful and intentional; the space is absolutely gorgeous, partially due to the skillful craftsmanship of local carpenter and jack-of-all-trades Fabio Marco.
 And the best part is, Davide and Steeve are the friendliest of baristas and they’re also perfectionists (the two qualities you want in the person making your coffee).

 Rue Petit-Chêne is a bustling street but most are climbing up heads down or making the descent quickly to catch that train.
 We urge you to stop by Ordinary Man, grab a perfectly crafted cup and pastry, and settle into the cozy space, admire the art on the walls, and watch the people pass outside through their gorgeously large windows.